 Images should be appropriately scaled and compressed prior to adding them to the website.

-The images used in the hero and on blog posts now pull their alt text from a central store.
+The images used in the hero now pull their alt text from a central store.
 This allows us to set it once and include it wherever the image is used.
 The data is stored in config/images.yml

 and the format is as follows: